projetmbc/for-writing/@prism/readme/products.md

 ### JSON, the versatile default format

 A `palettes.json` file containing only palette definitions is provided by default, allowing unsupported programming languages to integrate `@prism` palettes.
-Below is the first line of the file.
+Below are the first lines of the file.

 <!-- JSON PALETTE FIRST LINES.
 AUTO - START -->
 ~~~json